DataDog/heroku-buildpack-datadog/README.md

 The Datadog Agent provides a listening port on `8125` for statsd/dogstatsd metrics and events.
 Traces are collected on port `8126`.

 ### Order of buildpacks
-As explained in [Heroku's documentation][4], the last buildpack in the list will be used to determine the process type for the application.
+As explained in [Heroku's documentation][4], the last buildpack in the list is used to determine the process type for the application.

 Buildpacks that install apt packages (e.g. [heroku-buildpack-apt][5], [puppeteer-heroku-buildpack][6]) or buildpacks that modify the `/app` folder (e.g. [heroku-buildpack-monorepo][7]) need to be added **before** the Datadog buildpack.
 For example, if your application uses the `ruby`, `datadog` and `apt` buildpacks, this would be a correct `heroku buildpacks` output: